quicwg/base-drafts/draft-ietf-quic-tls.md

 the equivalent keys in TLS.

-To preserve this separation, a new version of QUIC SHOULD define new labels for key derivation for packet protection key and IV, plus the packet number protection keys.
+To preserve this separation, a new version of QUIC SHOULD define new labels for key derivation for packet protection key and IV, plus the header protection keys.

 The initial secrets also use a key that is specific to the negotiated QUIC